 Commercial/mortgage-backed securities/investment matters:

 - TIAA-CREF v.
 Illinois National Insurance Company, et al. Won a substantial verdict in a Wilmington, Delaware, jury trial against several insurers that denied coverage for TIAA-CREF following class actions resulting from TIAA-CREF’s software implementation effort.
-The verdict was returned in December 2016 and the judgment is pending.
+The verdict was returned in December 2016 and affirmed by the Delaware Supreme Court on July 30, 2018.

 - Schermerhorn et al. v.
 CenturyLink et al. Won a take-nothing defense verdict and judgment for CenturyLink and several individual executives in a securities fraud mass-action lawsuit involving 64 plaintiffs that brought claims relating to investment in and the subsequent sale of control of a distressed company.